"Clouded by Foul Language and Crude Humor"

 The acting of this movie is rather impressive, with a talented and well rounded cast.
 The writing leaves a lot to be desired.
 A very positive message eventually wins the day, but not before the audience is forced to endure an insane amount of foul language, perverted jokes, sexual references, silly violence, and blatantly offensive religious remarks and suggestions against characters claiming to be “Christian.”
 The worst examples are when Roscoe begins stuttering during the only sexual scene of the movie, and his fiancée proudly proclaims that she’s “so good” she is making him “speak in tongues.”
 The other incredibly offensive character is Roscoe’s cousin who curses over and over, then pretends to “praise the Lord,” and constantly speaks of going to church and singing in the choir in order to meet guys with whom she can have sexual relations.
 So, as strong as the final message ends up being, it is dampened and overshadowed by all the unnecessary foul language and incredibly crude humor.

+WELCOME HOME ROSCOE JENKINS stars Martin Lawrence as RJ Stevens, a TV talk show host and self-help guru who left his humble Southern background and family name.
+RJ, which stands for Roscoe Jenkins, his real name, dispenses his "Team of Me" philosophy to millions of adoring fans.
+With a Reality TV star as his fiancée and plenty of wealth, he’s living the Hollywood dream.
+Roscoe’s parents plead for him to come to their 50th wedding anniversary after years of separation.
+He packs up his 10-year-old son and bride-to-be and heads back home to Georgia.
+When his crazy, lovable family calls him on his big-city attitude and challenges him at every turn, Roscoe is forced to take a hard look at himself.
 The acting of the talented cast is impressive, but the writing leaves a lot to be desired.
 A very positive message eventually wins the day, but not before the audience is forced to endure an insane amount of foul language, perverted jokes, sexual references, and silly violence.
 There are also blatantly offensive religious remarks about characters claiming to be “Christian” but displaying lifestyles and actions that are anything but.